 I have written numerous paragraphs and entire posts on the dangers of a sedentary lifestyle.
-I think that lifestyle may be as damaging to the body as smoking cigarettes, and it acts as more of a stealth killer because everyone knows the dangers of smoking, but very few people appreciate how damaging a sedentary lifestyle can be.
+I think that lifestyle may be as damaging to the body as smoking cigarettes, and it acts as more of a stealth killer because everyone knows the dangers of smoking, but very few people appreciate how damaging just sitting around and living a sedentary lifestyle can be.

 While I normally ride my bike around 100 miles a week here in Chicago on a year ’round basis, I have not ridden for the past two days and may not ride tomorrow.

 Actual X-Ray of my jaw from the oral surgeon showing where two implants might go.

 I am currently experiencing some physical downtime.
 On Thursday I underwent oral surgery.
 For some years I have had a three tooth bridge in my mouth that was anchored on a single tooth.
 Unfortunately, that single tooth developed damage around the roots and needed to come out.
 Clearly, this wasn’t a simple extraction.
 The bridge needed to be broken apart before the oral surgeon could extract the afflicted tooth.
 I was given pain pills and an antibiotic to take afterwards.
 The entire ordeal in the dental chair lasted just over an hour.